lawrence-matsuoka/restaurant-wheel/README.md

 The project will consist of multiple wheels.
 The first wheel spun will consist of restaurant categories (ex., burgers, sushi, pizza, etc.).
 The second wheel will consist of restaurants that are a part of that category, so examples for burgers could be McDonald's, Wendy's, A&W, etc.

+To summarize:

+- First wheel spins to determine the category
+- Second wheel contains restaurants depending on the first wheel's spin
+- Second wheel spins to determine the restaurant

 This is meant to help decide where to eat.